Weather

 Events in April

-Easter Week.
+Easter Week, Nationwide.
 Icelanders take a five-day holiday from Holy Thursday to Easter Monday to spend time with family.
 Locals welcome visitors into their homes to share smoked lamb and huge chocolate eggs.

-Reykjavík Children’s Culture Festival.
-Dedicated to children and youth, this week-long annual festival features a variety of art disciplines through the medium of workshops and performances.
+Reykjavík Children's Culture Festival.
+Dedicated to children and youth, this weeklong annual festival features a variety of art disciplines through workshops and performances.

-Sumardagurinn fyrsti.
-According to the old Norse calendar, Sumardagurinn fyrsti marks the first day of summer (and the first Thursday after April 18th).
-A public holiday, you can expect city-wide closures, parades, and sports.
+Sumardagurinn fyrsti, Nationwide.
+According to the old Norse calendar, Sumardagurinn fyrsti marks the first day of summer (and the first Thursday after April 18).
+A public holiday, you can expect citywide closures, parades, and sports.

-Aldrei fór ég suður (I Never Went South).
-A Rock music festival that takes place the end of the month and wakes Ísafjörður, in the west of the island, from its winter slump.
+Aldrei fór ég suður (I Never Went South), Ísafjörður.
+A Rock music festival that takes place at the end of the month and wakes up Ísafjörður, in the west of the island, from its winter slump.

-7 Days in Iceland - 4 Unique Road Trip Itineraries.
-With 7 days in Iceland, we recommend you hit the road and explore the incredible wonders further afield from Reykjavik.
-We’ve put together these unique one week Iceland itineraries which let you explore a variety of landscapes: volcanoes and lava fields, green pastures and farmlands, scenic vistas above fjords, beaches of every color, glaciers and ice caves, and the rugged interior.
+1 Week in Iceland - 4 Unique Road Trip Itinerary Ideas.
+With a week in Iceland, we recommend you hit the road and explore the incredible wonders farther afield from Reykjavík.
+We've put together these unique one-week Iceland itineraries, which let you explore a variety of landscapes: volcanoes and lava fields, green pastures and farmlands, scenic vistas above fjords, beaches of every color, glaciers and ice caves, and the rugged interior.
 Here are our recommended drives, an option for all travelers and seasons.

 More Helpful Information